swift-nav/nix-channel/README.md

 # Swift Nix Channel

-This repository contains the Nix expressions. providing packages used at Swift Navigation that are otherwise not available in `nixpkgs`.
+This repository contains the Nix expressions providing packages used at Swift Navigation that are otherwise not available in `nixpkgs`.

 ## Usage